ameliacode/ameliacode/README.md

 ## Profile
 - M.S.
 CE 1st year in South Korea (expected graduation: Aug 2023)
-- Seek for new possibility in any circumstances
+- Seek for new possibilities in any circumstances
-- Love to share thoughts with others
+- Love to share thoughts with others and dive into other people's shoes
-- Stan positive manner
 - Interested in Computer Graphics, Physics simulation, rendering and AI

 ### Contact Info